hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     elements, where the weights for selecting an excitation are calculated each time the excitation is called for the actual determinant we are spawning from.
 This requires O(Number of basis functions) time cost for each particle being spawned from.
-The memory requirements are of O(Number of basis functions).
+The memory requirements are of O(Number of basis functions). 'power_pitzer_orderM_ij' is similar to 'power_pitzer_orderM' but samples selects i and j similarly to the heat bath excitation generators.
+The memory cost is then O(Number of basis functions^2).

     The 'power_pitzer_orderN' excitation generator uses precalculated weights and unlike 'power_pitzer', it also samples i and j with weighted probabilities.
+It also samples single excitations in a weighted manner.

     In the case of the UEG, the 'power_pitzer' excitation generator pre-calculates Power-Pitzer like weights for the selecting of orbital a. i and j are selected like